qaz6750/edk2-msm8998/README.md

 - Still trying to repair subsys in Windows

 ## Problem
-- Unable to repair subsys (AMSS), I cannot solve the problem of entering Qualcomm 900e in the installation driver
+- Subsys is now installed, causing a blue screen, which fixes the problem of entering 900e,Thank AKAsaliza

 ## Resources